What is REF?

 How is research assessed?

-There are 34 subject-based Units of Assessment (UOAs).
-These Units of Assessment are reviewed by expert sub-panels, working under the leadership and guidance of 4 main panels.
+The funding bodies have confirmed that the REF2029 Unit of Assessment (UOA) structure will be the same as that for REF2021.
+These Units of Assessment will be reviewed by expert sub-panels, working under the leadership and guidance of 4 main panels.
 Expert panels are made up of senior academics, international members, and research users.

 Who are the expert panels and what do they do?